-In the second quarter of 2013, Smartphone accounted for 51.8% of total mobile phone sales, resulting in Smartphone sales leapfrogging feature phone first time ever.
-The Smartphone market growth in Q2, 2013 was primarily driven by ASIA-PACIFIC region that recorded 74.1 percent growth rate; Thanks to emerging local vendors and fastest adoption of low-price Smartphones.
+In Q2 2013, Smartphone accounted for 51.8% of total mobile phone sales, resulting in smartphone sales leapfrogging feature phone first time ever.
+The Smartphone market growth in Q2 2013 was primarily driven by ASIA-PACIFIC region that recorded 74.1 per cent growth rate; Thanks to emerging local vendors and fastest adoption of low-price Smartphones.
 The region was followed by Latin America and Eastern Europe regions that registered 55.7% and 31.6% Smartphone market growth respectively.

 In Smartphone Vendors, industry leader Samsung widened the gap with its closest rival Apple.
 Samsung’s Smartphone market share reached 31.7% in Q2, 2013 while Apple shrank to 14.2% market, losing 4.6% market share compared to the same quarter a year ago.
 In Q2, 2013, Apple managed to sell more number of iPhone compare to same duration a year back though, the company failed to match the overall Smartphone industry growth.
 Samsung sold 71.3 million smartphones in Q2 2013 compared to 31.8 million units (iPhone) by Apple.
 LG electronics – another Korean electronics giant – secured the third position in Smartphone industry by selling 11.4 million handsets, followed by Lenovo and ZTE that sold 10.6 million and 9.6 million Smartphones respectively.